jayantasamaddar/quick-reference/vanilla-javascript/FAQ.md

   - Boolean values are type coerced. `Number(true)` evaluates to 1 and `Number(false)` evaluates to 0.
   - All falsy values return index 0.
   - An array containing a single element [1] or ['1'] when coerced, returns the number.
 Array containing multiple elements returns `NaN` and the treatment happens as per the table above.
+  - If index is a decimal value, as a number, string or array with one element, `Math.floor(Number(index))` is applied.

 - For **bracket notation**, type coercion is attempted when index provided is a string or an array containing one element.

   - Boolean values are not type coerced.
 So `true` doesn't coerce to `1`. `true` or `false` both return `undefined`.
   - All falsy values except 0, return `undefined`.
+  - Decimal values return `undefined`.

 - `type falsy = null | undefined | NaN | ''`
   - `falsy` doesn't include 0 here, as 0 is a valid Number index.